 - The cremation process starts when the person is still alive.
-Do not panic ?? is that she needs to register in a registry the desire to have her body turned to dust.
+Do not panic??
 In relation to a common burial, the differences appear after the wake, when the coffin is not taken to the grave, but to a refrigerated room.
 In some crematoria, an elevator opens on the floor and descends with the body to the floor below, where the refrigerators are located.

 - After up to two hours in the oven, only inorganic particles such as the calcium oxides that form bones can resist the heatwave.
 These remains are placed in the so-called mill, a kind of blender that grinds the bones with metal balls that shake from one side to the other.

-- Mill runs for about 25 minutes.
+- The mill runs for about 25 minutes.
 After this stage, the powdered ashes are placed in urns and delivered to the deceased’s family.
 At the end of the process, a 70-kilogram person is reduced to less than a kilogram of powder.

 The casket can also greatly vary the funeral quote.
 But as a general rule, the cremation casket will always be cheaper than the burial one.